serverless/blog/posts/2018-05-22-how-to-create-a-dynamic-website-with-serverless-components.md

 Using this `path` property, we're referencing to our frontend code on our file system, which lives in a `frontend` directory.
 There are a lot of files in there, so to keep this post clean, you can check this directory in [our examples directory](https://github.com/serverless/components/tree/master/examples/retail-app/frontend) and add it to your filesystem.
 It should be pretty straightforward.

-You'll also notice that we're referencing to a REST API component using the variable syntax `${productsApi.url}`.
+You'll also notice that we're referring to a REST API component using the variable syntax `${productsApi.url}`.
 So we'll need to add that component.
 Let's do that!

 ## Setting up the REST API
 You can add a REST API by adding the `rest-api` component.
 This component supports both AWS API Gateway and the [Serverless Event Gateway](https://http://serverless.com/event-gateway).
 In this example, we're going to use the API Gateway, so let's add this component to our `serverless.yml` file by adding this config: